Our Research Reports & Publications

 A measurable impact: Helping young people to be and stay well

-The findings of this study showed that ReachOut provides young people with a relevant, engaging and accessible resource that helps them to understand and cope with their experiences of tough times and mental health difficulties.
+The findings of this research study showed that ReachOut provides young people with a relevant, engaging and accessible resource that helps them to understand and cope with their experiences of tough times and mental health difficulties.
 The findings also showed that young people who used ReachOut experienced:

 • improved mental health status